 9. Use mayonnaise to condition wood.

 No antique is ever beyond restoration or repair, and that's especially true if your prized piece of furniture is made of solid wood.
 The simplest, and possibly weirdest, way to revamp your wood furniture is to paint the surface with a layer of mayo.
 Why does this work, you ask?
 The oil present in mayonnaise will help moisturize solid wood tabletops to condition the surface and remove stubborn water stains.
 Cover the surface scratches completely with mayo and then buff them away with a clean microfiber cloth.

 10. Use hairspray to remove nail polish from wood.

-Maintaining natural wood surfaces is difficult, and stressful, particularly when you care a little too much about your prized antique furniture (me).
-Never before would I dare use nail polish anywhere near real wood.
-EVER.
-But, as it turns out, life's greatest mysteries are just one weird cleaning hack away from being revealed.
+Maintaining natural wood surfaces is difficult, and stressful, particularly when you care a little too much about your prized antique furniture (us).
 Spray enough hairspray onto the nail polish stain until it's completely covered, leave for 20 seconds and then wipe away.
 Repeat as necessary until the polish is gone for good.